cloudmesh/cloudmesh-pi-burn/cm-pi-burn.md

 Here again since the device names start with sda,sdb,sdc etc. We can give it as sd*.
 Again we have to check the device info before executing this command

 You may see the program output some unmount errors during the burn process - this is normal.

-After the process is completed,a message will appear on your terminal stating the number of cards you have burnt.
+After the process is completed, a message will appear on your terminal stating the number of cards you have burnt.

-You can verify if the burn process is completed or not by plugging in one of the SD cards to a raspberry Pi and starting it.
+You can verify if the burn process is completed or not by plugging in one of the SD cards to a raspberry pi and starting it.
 Raspberry Pi terminal appears asking your login and password.
-After the sucessfull authentication,Now you can use your raspberry pi just like any other.
+After the sucessfull authentication, now you can use your raspberry pi just like any other.

 ## From the raspberry FAQ